Bell Nonlocality in Classical Systems Coexisting with other System Types

 The realistic interpretation of classical theory assumes that every classical system has well-defined properties, which may be unknown to the observer but are nevertheless part of reality and can, in principle, be revealed by measurements.
 Here we show that this interpretation can, in principle, be falsified if classical systems coexist with other types of physical systems.
 To make this point, we construct a toy theory that {\em (i)} includes classical theory as a subtheory and {\em (ii)} allows classical systems to be entangled with another type of systems, called anticlassical.
 We show that our toy theory allows for the violation of Bell inequalities in two-party scenarios where one of the settings corresponds to a local measurement performed on a classical system alone.
 Building on this fact, we show that measurement outcomes in classical theory cannot, in general, be regarded as predetermined by the state of an underlying reality.

-\paragraph{Introduction.} Since the early days of Galileo and Newton, classical physics has been regarded as the golden standard of a deterministic theory, which describes the world without any fundamental uncertainty.
-At every moment of time, every classical particle is assumed to have well-defined position and velocity, from which future positions and velocities can in principle be computed if all the relevant forces are known \cite{LaplacePierreSimon}.
-In general, every classical system is assumed to be in a well-defined pure state, which may be unknown to the observer, but is nevertheless part of the physical reality.
+\paragraph{Introduction.} Since the early days of Galileo and Newton, classical theory has been regarded as the golden standard of a physical theory that describes reality without any fundamental uncertainty.
+In this view, every classical system is assumed to be in a well-defined state, which may be unknown to the observer, but is nevertheless part of the physical reality.
 Statistical mixtures only arise from the observer's ignorance about the true state of the system, and, in principle, this ignorance can always be overcome by performing measurements.
 In modern terminology, the view that classical systems are fundamentally in well-defined (pure) states can be summarized by the statement that classical pure states are {\em ontic}, while classical mixed states are {\em epistemic}~\cite{hardy2004quantum,spekkens2005contextuality,leifer2014quantum}.
 This statement, combined with the idea that classical measurements reveal some preexisting properties of the measured systems, lies at the core of the realistic interpretation of classical theory.

-Here we show that, contrarily to widespread belief, the assumption that classical pure states are ontic is not always tenable.
-We construct a toy theory where classical systems can be entangled with another type of systems, called anti-classical, as illustrated in Fig.~\ref{fig:classicalanticlassical}.

-In our toy theory, the roles of classical and anti-classical systems are completely symmetric, and both types of systems are individually described by classical probability theory: their states are represented by probability distributions, their evolutions are classical Markov processes, and every composite system consisting of only classical (or only anti-classical) systems is classical (anti-classical).
-However, the composition of classical and anti-classical systems gives rise to entanglement.